 At any given instant t after the beginning of the experiment, the value of $P_1$ in a robot is a random variable which has different values for every robot and every experiment.
-Whether the group uses division of labor or not can be observed in the distribution of $P_1$ : in case division of labour occurs, then at the end of the experiments, the distribution of $P_1$ will have two peaks; otherwise it will have only one peak.
+Whether the group uses division of labour or not can be observed in the distribution of $P_1$ : in case division of labour occurs, then at the end of the experiments the distribution of $P_1$ will have two peaks; otherwise it will have only one peak.

-5.2.1 Real Robots.
-During the experiments of Section 5.1.1, we recorded the value of $P_1$ for each MindS-bot in order to estimate the distribution.
-The result after 2400 seconds plotted in Figure 7(a), clearly shows two peaks.
-Figure 8 reports the distribution of $P_1$ over time.

-5.2.2 Simulation.
-We used the data from the experiments of Section 5.1.2 to analyze the effects of group size and prey density on the division of labor.
-We observed that the evolution of the distribution of $P_1$ is similar to Figure 8, for each combination of prey density and group size (data not shown).
+- 5.2.1 Real Robots.
+During the experiments of Section 5.1.1, we recorded the value of $P{\rm l}$ for each MindS-bot in order to estimate the distribution.
+The result after 2400 s, plotted in Fig. 7(a), clearly shows two peaks.
+Figure 8 reports the distribution of $P{\rm l}$ over time. - 5.2.2 Simulation.
+We used the data from the experiments of Section 5.1.2 to analyse the effects of group size and prey density on division of labour.
+We observed that the evolution of the distribution of $P{\rm l}$ is similar to Fig. 8, for each combination of prey density and group size (data not shown).
 We also noticed a wider gap between the two peaks of the distributions.

-We classify the robots into three classes: foragers, loafers and undecided.
-Foragers are those s-bots whose $P_1$ is bigger than 0.042, while loafers have $P_1$ lower than 0.007, and the rest are undecided (notice that this last group spans a range of values for $P_1$ that is five times bigger than the others).
-Figure 9 plots
+We classify the robots in three classes: foragers, loafers and undecided.
+Foragers are those s-bots whose $P_1$ is bigger than 0.042, while loafers have $P_1$ lower than 0.007, and the rest are undecided (notice that this last group spans over a range of values for $P_1$ that is five times bigger than the others).
+Figure 9 plots the proportions of s-bots belonging to each class at 2400 s.
+The graphs clearly show a strong division of labour in the colonies.
+Individuals tend to have either high or low $P_1$ but seldom